sarkar-s/InCens/README.md

 The transcript and protein half-lives for the four species are in folder ./half-lives.

 The central dogma rate constants for the four species are in ./scripts/simulation_data.py.

+Please cite the following preprint if you are using this code.

+Sarkar, S., & Rammohan, J. (2022).
+Nearly maximal information gain due to time integration in central dogma reactions. bioRxiv.